-The main advantage that this plugin offers us is the ease and simplicity with which it allows us to integrate it into our App.
+The main advantage of this plugin is its easy and simple integration into our App.

 As defined on their official website, Lottie is a native iOS, Android, and React library that renders After Effects animations in real time, allowing applications to use animations just as easily as static images.

-Lottie is a library developed by the famous accommodation company Airbnb.
+The famous accommodation company Airbnb developed the library known as Lottie.
 And as they well define on their website, its main function is to run Adobe After Effects animations in mobile applications.